 Don’t feel like roughing it?
-The Parks Victoria Wilderness Retreats at Wilsons Promontory, Buchan Caves Reserve and Cape Conran combine the excitement of bush camping with some of the comforts of home.
-Stay in an elevated tent that will keep you clear of the elements and any creepy crawlies, complete with beds, furniture and even a sundeck.
+The Parks Victoria Wilderness Retreats at Wilsons Promontory and Buchan Caves Reserve combine the excitement of bush camping with some of the comforts of home.
+Stay in an elevated tent, clear of creepy crawlies, complete with beds, furniture and even a sundeck.

 Book your campsite online to ensure you secure it for the duration of your stay.
 Campsites can be booked online at parks.vic.gov.au/stay or by calling 13 1963.
 Visit parks.vic.gov.au for the fee schedule and further information.